MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/keywordidestimatedposition.md

 ---
-title: KeywordIdEstimatedPosition Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: KeywordIdEstimatedPosition Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains the identifier of a keyword and the estimated search results position for the keyword and match type.
 ---
-# KeywordIdEstimatedPosition Data Object
+# KeywordIdEstimatedPosition Data Object - Ad Insight
 Defines an object that contains the identifier of a keyword and the estimated search results position for the keyword and match type.

 > [!NOTE]